SofaPirate/Plaquette/extras/joss-paper/paper.md

 # Statement of Need

-Research in interactive media, human–computer interaction (HCI), sound and music computing, and research-creation increasingly depends on microcontrollers to sense, process, and actuate in real time.
+Research and research-creation in interactive media, sound and music computing, and human–computer interaction (HCI) increasingly depends on microcontrollers to sense, process, and actuate in real time.
 However, programming microcontrollers directly through environments such as Arduino is
 challenging: it lacks an integrated object-oriented framework, offers limited abstractions for managing concurrent processes, and makes timing-sensitive operations cumbersome.
 In parallel, dataflow environments popular in creative communities (e.g., Max/MSP, Pure Data, TouchDesigner) provide powerful models for composing signals and behaviors, but they are computationally heavy and cannot run on constrained hardware.
-Finally, scientific tools such as Python’s NumPy/SciPy or R, while allow rich offline data analysis tools, are not designed for real-time signal processing on embedded devices.
+Finally, scientific tools such as Python’s NumPy/SciPy or R, while offering rich signal analysis tools, are not designed for real-time signal processing on embedded devices.

 *Plaquette* addresses this gap by bringing the expressive power of dataflow-style signal-based programming into a lightweight, efficient, object-oriented C++ framework optimized for